vertigobr/vkpr-old/docs/velero.md

 ## AWS

-Before preceding to the installation, check the [Prerequisites](https://gitlab.com/vertigobr/devops/velero#pr%C3%A9-requisitos-para-o-funcionamento-do-velero) to get Velero on your EKS cluster.
+Before proceding to the installation, check the [Prerequisites](https://gitlab.com/vertigobr/devops/velero#pr%C3%A9-requisitos-para-o-funcionamento-do-velero) to get Velero on your EKS cluster.
 After that you will have what is needed to put into the values-aws.yaml

 ### Values variables to be set (values-aws.yaml):